-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address the needs to public housing program that is provided to Housing Choice Voucher tenants needing financial assistance to obtain housing.

-NHD will continue to provide State funds to Nevada Rural Housing Authority (NRHA) to subsidize the Section 8 Housing Choice Voucher program; providing assistance to senior and disabled populations on the wait list.
-Additional funds have been allocated to NRHA for a security deposit program that is provided to Housing Choice Voucher tenants needing financial assistance to obtain housing.
+NHD will continue to provide State funds to Nevada Rural Housing Authority (NRHA)to subsidize the Section 8 Housing Choice Voucher program; and provide assistance to senior and disabled populations on the wait list.
+Additional funds have been allocated to NRHA for a security deposit